Why Do We Need Appraisals?

 Being appraised is not something we look forward to with unalloyed glee.
 As we feel that we work hard and give our best, criticism is a sensitive issue.
-Yet much can be gained from a well-conducted appraisal.
+Yet much can be gained from well-conducted appraisals.
 They can be good for us, good for the people we work with and good for our employer.
 Constructive criticism helps us not only to improve our performance in the job we do now but also to make decisions about the skills we need to develop in order to achieve our ambitions for our future career.

 Not for settling scores

 Appraisals are not the time for secretly held grievances to be suddenly poured out on the unsuspecting recipient.
 There is the apocryphal story of the employee who asked why he hadn’t had a raise or a promotion only to be told in a broad Lancastrian accent ‘Nobody likes ya!’
 As Jane Harris, a human resources professional, puts it: ‘Previously unknown grouses should not be brought to appraisals.
 These should be dealt with at the time they occur and not held in abeyance.
 Appraisals are a time for taking stock of achievements and setting the agenda for future action.’
 Storing up grievances for an explosive appraisal meeting should definitely be avoided.

 Most employers use appraisals

 We cannot know how we are viewed by our work colleagues, our manager, those we supervise, our customers, clients or suppliers.
 But it is useful periodically to focus on our performance and discuss this issue in confidence.
 According to the Chartered Institute of Personnel and Development (CIPD), 87% of employers use some form of individual annual appraisals, 27% do them twice a year and 10% more often than that.
 Some use them when projects come to an end.